dsouths/pharmacy4u/README.md

 <h3>Footer</h3>

 I have created a fixed footer at the bottom of all the pages that informs the user of the pharmacy opening times & contact details, phone & email address.
 I chose to have this as a fixed footer as I find in many pharmacy website the user has to search for basic information like opening times & contact details.
 I felt this would positively add to the user experience as the user could easily find the required information.
-This could easily be modified to include more information by exanding the footer if required.
+This could easily be modified to include more information by expanding the footer if required.
 I have created a clickable link on the email address wo the user can easily email the pharmacy/website, again improving the user experience by ensuring an intuitive website structure that is easily navigated.

 ![Pharmacy4u - Footer](https://user-images.githubusercontent.com/105642587/181711180-37c0dc48-919a-49b0-9318-99b847408aee.jpg)